Encryption in Use

 How to Prove You’re Safe with Transparent Data Encryption

-Step 1: test and verify sure you can successfully restore the encrypted databases onto another server using this guide from Microsoft.
+Step 1: test and verify sure you can successfully restore the encrypted databases onto another server.

 Step 2: make sure you have the certificate and password backed up in a safe place – if you store them with your regular backups, then you’re still at risk of data theft.
 Also think about this in case of disasters.
 If the whole datacenter is gone, are both the backups, the certificate, and the password all available to someone so that they can restore them (and are they also still secure)?

 Step 3: Think about licensing.
-Transparent Data Encryption is an Enterprise Edition feature.
+For SQL Server 2017 & prior, Transparent Data Encryption is an Enterprise Edition feature.
 When it’s on, you can’t restore the database to a Standard Edition instance– which means you can’t use Standard Edition for disaster recovery.